Skip to content

 Qamets Hatuf מָ o Short "oh" Same shape as Qamets; distinguished by syllable type and Metheg

-Hatef Patah מֲ a Reduced very short "ah" Composite sheva; used under gutturals
+Hateph Pathach מֲ a Reduced very short "ah" Composite shewa; used under gutturals

 Qamets vs. Qamets Hatuf: These two vowels are written identically (מָ).
 To distinguish them, examine the syllable: a Qamets (long A) stands in an open syllable or under a Metheg (secondary accent mark); a Qamets Hatuf (short O) stands in a closed, unaccented syllable.
 This distinction is covered in detail in Chapter 3.